scsm-ua/kirtan-guide-en/songs/krishna-hoite-chatur-mukha.md

     mahā-bhāgavata-vara,    śrī-gaurakiśora-vara,
         hari-bhajanete jā̐ra moda

-Viśvanātha Chakravartī Ṭhākurawastheśikṣā-guru [instructing spiritual master] of Baladeva Vidyābhūṣaṇa, to whom he taught the precepts of Śrīmad-Bhāgavatam.
+Viśvanātha Chakravartī Ṭhākura was the śikṣā-guru [instructing spiritual master] of Baladeva Vidyābhūṣaṇa, to whom he taught the precepts of Śrīmad-Bhāgavatam.
 Jagannāth Dās Bābājī was a very prominent Āchārya after Śrī Baladeva Vidyābhūṣaṇa and was the beloved śikṣā-guru of Śrī Bhakti Vinod Ṭhākur.
 Bhakti Vinod Ṭhākur’s intimate friend and associate was the eminent mahābhāgavat Śrī Gaura Kiśor Dās Bābājī, whose sole joy was found in hari-bhajana.

 #### 9